THÉO OULD

 "Served by a technique (left hand with astounding flexibility, phrasing of inexhaustible richness), Théo Ould’s interpretations reveal a personality that expresses itself naturally in fantasy, in the fresh and enchanting sense of the term." — Pierre Gervasoni, Le Monde

-At 24 years old, Théo Ould becomes the first accordionist nominated for the "Revelations" at the Victoires de la Musique Classique.
+At 24 years old, Théo Ould becomes the first accordionist to be nominated for the "Revelations" award at the Victoires de la Musique Classique.
 "His playing wonderfully merges virtuosity, refinement, and fantasy, pulling on all the sonic strings of the instrument, all delivered with astounding naturalness.
 The accordionist achieves the feat of aligning Baroque, electro, and complex contemporary compositions in the same concert without it descending into a hodgepodge." — Sébastien Porte, Télérama

 Read More...